Rapid Probabilistic Interest Learning from Domain-Specific Pairwise Image Comparisons: Image interest estimation

 \subsection{Gaussian process interest refinement}

-Image ranking using TrueSkill\textsuperscript{TM} is effective, but requires that a large number of pairwise comparisons be made, a potentially time consuming and laborious process.
-In an attempt to remedy this, \cite{Burke16} introduced a smoothing algorithm that used the temporal image interest similarity present in video to improve interest estimates.
-This approach relies on a Markovian assumption, and so fails to account for interest similarity that is likely to occur when images are captured in the same place at different times, or if images themselves appear similar.

-This paper introduces a Gaussian process smoother that addresses this limitation.
-A GP is a collection of random variables, where any finite number have a joint Gaussian distribution \cite{rasmussen2006gaussian}.
+As an alternative to the smoothing algorithm used for TTS, this work refines image interest estimates obtained using TrueSkill using a Gaussian process smoother operating in image feature space.
+A GP is a collection of random variables, where any finite number have a joint Gaussian distribution \citep{rasmussen2006gaussian}.
 Gaussian processes,

 are specified by the mean function $m(\mathbf{x})$ and the covariance function $k(\mathbf{x},\mathbf{x'})$ of a real process $f(\mathbf{x})$,